Understanding Sample Rate in Audacity

 5. Click "OK" to apply the change.

-If you want to set a new default sample rate for all future Audacity projects:
+If you frequently work with a specific sample rate, you can set it as the default for all future Audacity projects:

-2. In the left sidebar, click on "Quality".
+2. In the left sidebar of the Preferences window, click on "Quality".

 3. Under the "Sample Rate" section, change the "Default Sample Rate" to your preferred value.